utlib/collections-uoft/docs/documentation/metadata.md

 * Check that PIDs are correctly formatted (see above)
 * Check for entity codes - i.e. *$amp;* in place of *&*.
 Note that you *are* able to represent the actual special character in the spreadsheet metadata - i.e. *&*.
 The ingest script accepts special characters - so long as spreadsheets are saved with UTF-8 encoding
-* Check each column you have filled in against the [Element Details](https://docs.google.com/spreadsheets/d/1EidYREGS521xZKoxBN3Fl-PzkJnNJAR_zftuXXwQsZg/edit#gid=0) Input Guidelines to ensure you are following Collections U of T metadata rules
+* Check each column you have filled in against the [Element Details](https://utlib.github.io/collections-uoft/documentation/metadata_elements) to ensure you are following Collections U of T metadata rules
 * Check for spelling errors
 * Check for duplicate words or terms
 * Check that the file paths to your digital images are correct

 ## Google Sheets Tips

-The Google Sheet template is formatted to assist you with entering data for ingest into Collections.
-The instructions below can help you if you would like to add additional formatting to the spreadsheet.
+If you are using Google Sheets, the instructions below can help you if you would like to add additional formatting to the spreadsheet.

 ### Fill down